 One of our favourite spots in town for proper barbecue, The Blues Kitchen brings the flavours of the Deep South to Manchester, and while there’s only one steak on its menu, it’s bloody mighty.
-Slow-cooked over American hickory, their hot smoked 12 oz ribeye is served with mouthwatering smoked miso butter, with pickles and fries on the side in the true American spirit.
+Slow-cooked over American hickory, their hot smoked 12 oz ribeye is served with mouthwatering green peppercorn sauce with slaw, pickles and fries on the side in the true American spirit.
 The Blues Kitchen, 13 Quay St, M3 3HN.

 Not only is the stunning Dakota hotel one of the fanciest places to stay in the city, but it’s one of the nicest places to eat, too, housing a fantastic grill which proudly serves ‘the best steak in Manchester‘.
-Supplied by Donald Russell, who supplied the Queen and her Royal Households for over 35 years, guests can enjoy the finest Aberdeenshire Beef, hand-cut and served as fillet or rib-eye with a delectable sauce of your choice.
+Supplied by Donald Russell, who supplied the Queen and her Royal Households for over 35 years, guests can enjoy the finest Aberdeenshire or Wagyu Beef, hand-cut and served as fillet or rib-eye with a delectable sauce of your choice.
 Dakota, 29 Ducie St, M1 2JL.

 7. Mr Thomas’s Chop House